Refer to the appropriate Sector Plan for land use classifications in Knox County.

 O

-Highest intensity office uses (development that is four or more stories), should be located in close proximity to arterial/ freeway interchanges or be served by transit
+- Locate high intensity office uses (development that is four or more stories), within the business district or in close proximity to arterial/ freeway interchanges or be served by transit

 O, OP